darkshark007/fizzbuzzchallenge/README.md

    * native mobile client apps
  * Cloud functions
    * Google Cloud Functions (later to migrate to OpenFAAS or similar)
+ * Cloud PubSub (later to migrate to Kafka or similar)
  * Cloud databases
    * Elasticsearch
    * Postgres